Exercise - Clean up your Azure DevOps environment

 Option 2: Delete the Azure DevOps project

-This option deletes your Azure DevOps project, including what's on Azure Boards and your build pipeline.
-In future modules, you'll be able to run another template that brings up a new project in a state where this one leaves off.
-Choose this option to delete your Azure DevOps project if you don't need it for future reference.
+This option deletes your Azure DevOps project, including the content on Azure Boards and in your build pipeline.
+In future modules, you can run another template that brings up a new project in a state where this template leaves off.
+Choose this option if you don't need your DevOps project for future reference.

 To delete the project:

 In Azure DevOps, go to your project.
-Earlier, we recommended that you name this project Space Game - web - Tests.
+Earlier, we recommended that you name this project Space Game - web - Functional tests.

-In the Project details area, scroll down, and then select Delete.
+At the bottom of the Project details area, select Delete.

-In the window that appears, enter the project name, and then select Delete a second time.
+In the window that appears, enter the project name, then select Delete again.